rapid7/insightconnect-plugins/microsoft_teams/help.md

 # Version History

+* 2.0.4 - Fix issue where a message that only had an image in it could break the 'New Message Received' trigger
 * 2.0.3 - Add `docs_url` to plugin spec with link to [plugin setup guide](https://insightconnect.help.rapid7.com/docs/microsoft-teams)
 * 2.0.2 - Fix issue where unexpected HTML messages would not trigger workflows
 * 2.0.1 - Update to Get Teams action to support more than 20 teams